Snailedlt/Snailedlt/README.md

   - 💻 Become proficient with C#, Svelte and JavaScript
   - 🛸 Contribute more to Open Source projects
   - 📄 Create my own website and portfolio
-- ⚡ Fun fact: I love snowskate (ask me about it), snowboard, ski and play volleyball
+- ⚡ Fun fact: I love to snowskate (ask me about it), snowboard, ski and play volleyball

 ---